 In this tutorial, we will show you how to install RPM Fusion on AlmaLinux 8.
 For those of you who didn’t know, RPMFusion is a massive third-party software source for Fedora Linux.
 RPM Fusion is not a standalone repository but an extension of Fedora’s default packages that could not be included due to Fedora being bound by the same legal restrictions as Red Hat.
 The RPM Fusion repository comes in two flavors, Free and Non-Free.
-The free repository contains a free version of the software that is open source and non-free, which have mostly almost all free software but are closed source and mainly proprietary.
+The free repository contains a free version of the software that is open source and non-free, which has mostly almost all free software but is closed source and mainly proprietary.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of RPM Fusion on an AlmaLinux 8.
+I will show you the step-by-step installation of RPM Fusion on an AlmaLinux 8.
 You can follow the same instructions for Fedora, RHEL, CentOS, and Rocky Linux distributions.

 - A server running one of the following operating systems: AlmaLinux 8, CentOS, and Rocky Linux 8.

 - It’s recommended that you use a fresh OS install to prevent any potential issues

 root user.
 We recommend acting as a

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing RPM Fusion on AlmaLinux 8.